E.W. Scripps (SSP)

 Founded as a chain of daily newspapers, E.W.
 Scripps (NASDAQ:SSP) is a diversified media enterprise operating a range of local television stations, national networks, and digital media platforms.

-- Sales trends were unexciting over the last five years as its 6.5% annual growth was below the typical consumer discretionary company
+- Annual revenue growth of 6.5% over the last five years was below our standards for the consumer discretionary sector

 Why There Are Better Opportunities Than E.W.
 Scripps